YOU CANNOT END POVERTY

 2. Jesus was quoting from the Scripture.

-His disciples would certainly be very familiar with the verse from Deuteronomy, and therefore understand what Jesus had in mind:
+His disciples would certainly be very familiar with the verse from Deuteronomy, and therefore understood what Jesus had in mind:

 “There will always be poor people in the land.
 Therefore I command you to be openhanded toward your fellow Israelites who are poor and needy in your land.”